-The European Social Fund, ESF (Europaiko Koinoniko Tamio, EKT) supports the programme for teachers in Secondary General and Technical and Vocational Education (in the context of the Single Programming Document for Objective 3 - Human Resources, SPD (Eniaio Eggrafo Programmatismou gia to Stocho 3 Anthropino Dynamiko, EEP) and the government funds the programme for teachers of Primary Education.
+The European Social Fund, (Evropaiko Koinoniko Tamio, EKT) supports the programme for teachers in Secondary General and Technical and Vocational Education and the government funds the programme for teachers of Primary Education.
 The programme is to cover the entire population of teachers in Primary and Secondary Education.